- Manuscript Submission

 - Licensing and Copyright

-Welcome and thank you for considering Journal of Orthopedics and Orthopedic Surgery to submit your work.
+Welcome and thank you for considering the Journal of Orthopedics and Orthopedic Surgery to submit your work.

 By submitting a manuscript to the journal, the authors ensure that they strictly follow the guidelines and ethics of the journal.

-Manuscripts must be submitted by one of the authors of the manuscript through an email attachment to the editorial office at firstname.lastname@example.org.
+Manuscripts must be submitted by one of the authors of the manuscript, through Online Submission.
+If authors face any technical problem with online submission, they can send an article through an email attachment to the editorial office at email@example.com.
 The submitting author takes responsibility for the article from submission until publication (during peer review and in-house process).

 The documents of new manuscript submission should comprise of: